 Forensic Science Technicians

 Forensic science technicians help law enforcement officers investigate crimes.
 Technicians may perform a variety of duties either at a crime scene or in a forensics laboratory.
 Duties related to forensic medicine may include collecting bodily fluids at the scene and analyzing DNA in a laboratory.
 Forensic science technicians are responsible for writing reports to explain their findings and the methods they used to arrive at their conclusions.

-The U.S. Bureau of Labor Statistics (BLS) projected that forensic science technicians would see a 6% growth in employment opportunities from 2012 to 2022.
-Additionally, the BLS reported that forensic science technicians had a median annual wage of $55,360 in May 2014.
+The U.S. Bureau of Labor Statistics (BLS) projected that forensic science technicians would see a 27% growth in employment opportunities from 2014 to 2024.
+Additionally, the BLS reported that forensic science technicians had a median annual wage of $56,320 as of May 2015.

 Forensic nursing is a subspecialty for registered nurses.
 These nurses provide care for and collect evidence from trauma victims injured as a result of sexual assault, child abuse, domestic violence, accidents, mass disasters and other causes.
 They often work in hospitals, medical examiner or coroner's offices and correctional institutions.
 In addition to collecting evidence and preparing medical reports, forensic nurses may be required to consult with law enforcement and attorneys or testify in court.

 The BLS provides job growth and salary statistics for registered nurses, in general, but does not offer information for the subspecialty of forensic nursing.
 According to the BLS, job growth for registered nurses is projected to be 16% from 2014-2024.
 The BLS reported in May 2015 that registered nurses had a median annual salary of $67,490.

 Educational Requirements for a Master of Science in Forensic Medicine